tigamadou/hrt/README.md

 [See Demo](https://thawing-wave-61294.herokuapp.com/)

-> This demo don't persist your uploads.
-So all the images uploaded will be lost feews hours later.
+> This demo doesn't persist uploads.
+That means that all the images uploaded will be erased few hours later.

 ## Features
 * Devise Authentication and Registration